qiyfoundation/Qiy-Scheme/Definitions.md

 A [Qiy Node Request](#qiy-node-request) to list [Message Types](#message-type) that are registered in the [Service Library](#service-library).

 ### Node
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946084
+A node represents a computational or physical resource that hosts, manipulates, or interacts with other computational or physical resources as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946084.

 ### Node Id
 A [Qiy Node](#qiy-node) id.